 There was a memorable scene where he decides to make an educated guess and replace the idol with a bag of sand, hoping to replicate its weight, since the pedestal was also booby-trapped.
 He failed to match the exact weight and thus had to avoid more booby-traps.
 He was having a bad day...

 This "weight" is symbolic of value, like the use of the balance↗ throughout history to measure the mass of an amount of material or collection of items for trading purposes.
-I visited the Chicago Field Museum last year (the fictional home town of Indiana Jones), and observed some of the Egyptian balance stones.
+I visited the Chicago Field Museum in 2014 (the fictional home town of Indiana Jones), and observed some of the Egyptian balance stones.

 In the Egyptian Book of the Dead, Anubis is depicted as weighing the soul (heart) of the dead on a balance scale.
 But instead of a heavier soul being more valuable, a soul lighter than a feather (representing Truth and Justice) gained entrance into the reed fields (heaven), the opposite of how we weigh wealth or value, in the material world, where more is usually better.